jebowe3/tutorials/docs/georeference.md

 </figure>

+!!!
+Tips
     Here are some tips for choosing control points:

     - The number of control points needed depends on the image being used.
 Normally, at least four control points are required for georeferencing.

     - Choose road crossings or sidewalk intersections, because the edges of roads may change over time.

     - The control points should be spread across the unreferenced image.

 12. Click View Link Table.
 It is up to you to determine the acceptable residual values.
 If a link has a residual value much larger than others, the link should be deleted.